aprojanos/user-management/README.md

 ### Build the Containers

-Go to the project root directory, where is the docker-compose.yml file and add the following command:
+Go to the project root directory, where is the docker-compose.yml file located and run the following command:

 ```bash
 docker compose up -d --build